Frequently Asked Questions

 Are macadamias good for heart health?

-.
-Take a look at this video
+To understand more, take a look at this video

 How do macadamias affect blood glucose?

-.
 For example, white bread has a high GI, but spreading the same white bread with macadamia butter reduces the GI.
 Better still, eating a handful of macadamias instead of the white bread doesn’t increase blood glucose levels at all.

 Are macadamias good for diabetes?

-.
-Nuts help with prevention as well.
-An analysis of many studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%31.
-Take a look at this video
+Nuts help with diabetes prevention as well.
+An analysis of multiple studies involving 500,000 people found eating 30g of nuts four times a week reduced the risk of developing type 2 diabetes by 13%.25

-Are macadamias good for digestive health?
+Are macadamias good for gut health?

 Aren’t raw macadamias better for you than roasted ones?